 Apart from this, your smartphone camera turns blurring compared to when you first purchased it.
 This usually happens before the announcement of the new flagship.
 Thus the last over the air updates before the announcement.

 On December 20, 2017, Apple admitted that its iOS software slows down their old phones.
 Apple However attributed it to ageing lithium-ion batteries in their phones.
-Furthermore, Apple explained that the company choke iPhone performance as a precautionary measure.
+Furthermore, the company explained that the company choke iPhone performance as a precautionary measure.
 If it did not, the company claims, older iPhones would keep shutting down unexpectedly or break down earlier than they should.

 The hidden truth is most of their updates were pushed with the intention to slow down the older phone just to make way for the new flagship.
 Ask yourself this question; how many people would want a new smartphone when the old one offers considerably great performance?